IrekRomaniuk/hobby-kube/README.md

 # Kubernetes cluster setup automation (for DigitalOcean)

-> This is my modifcation of the Hobby Kube project (provisioning part).
+> This is my modifcation of the Hobby Kube project (provisioning part) described in the blog post [here](https://medium.com/@IrekRomaniuk).
 Functionality of the modules is described in the [guide](https://github.com/hobby-kube/guide).

 Deploy a secure Kubernetes cluster on [DigitalOcean](https://www.digitalocean.com/) using [Terraform](https://www.terraform.io/) (and [Google Cloud DNS](https://cloud.google.com/dns/)).